mendix/docs/content/refguide/generalization-and-association.md

 ### 2.2 Creating & Changing Objects

-When changing an object, the Mendix Platform will write those changes to the database as soon as you execute the commit activity.
+When changing an object, the Mendix Platform will write those changes to the database as soon as you execute the commit activity or when you set the **Commit** action on the change object to **Yes**.
 The update or insert query will be performed based on the values you have changed.
 This behavior varies per database, but most likely this will lock the record and prevent other users from reading it until the transaction has been completed (either finished or rolled back).

 #### 2.2.1 Inheritance